 Lower leg fractures can occur from trauma, falls, sports injuries or overuse.
-Fractures of the fibula bone -- located on the outside of your lower leg -- can be minor or severe enough to interfere with your ability to walk.
+Fractures of the fibula bone -- the smaller of the two bones of the lower leg -- can be minor hairline cracks or severe enough to interfere with your ability to bear weight and walk.
 Treatment for fibula fractures depends on the severity of the injury.

 Immobilization and Rest

 Stress fractures of the fibula -- microfractures caused by repetitive stress, rather than sudden force -- are treated with immobilization and rest.
 These fractures are caused by repetitive activities, such as running.
-They typically affect the bottom of the fibula, the large bone on the outside of your ankle.
-However, in rare cases, they can occur at the top of the bone near your knee, particularly with repetitive jumping activities.
-Fibula stress fractures may be casted or splinted, and crutches are often used to reduce pain with walking for 1 to 2 weeks until you are able to bear full weight on your leg.
+They typically affect the bottom of the fibula, the large prominence on the outside of the ankle.
+However, in rare cases, they can occur at the top of the bone near the knee, particularly with repetitive jumping activities.
+Fibula stress fractures may be casted or splinted.
+Crutches are often used to reduce pain with walking for 1 to 2 weeks until you are able to bear full weight on your leg.
 Activities are generally resumed as pain decreases, under the specific guidance of your doctor.

 Fibula fractures may require surgery, particularly if the bone pieces have moved far out of alignment or if the bone has broken into multiple pieces.
 Internal fixation refers to a surgical procedure used to realign and mechanically stabilize a severely broken bone.
 A broken fibula may be stabilized with a screw or a plate and screws.
 K-wires -- flexible metal wires -- are also used to hold broken bones together to provide stability and allow them to heal.